Stratford, London: Docklands Light Railway

 The Docklands Light Railway (DLR) was extended to Stratford in 1987 and to Stratford International in 2011.
 Services link Stratford to Poplar, Canary Wharf, Lewisham, London City Airport, the Excel Centre, Beckton and Woolwich Arsenal.

 Pudding Mill Lane is located to the south of the Olympic Park (though it closed during the Olympics for safety reasons due to its size) and west of Stratford town centre; it normally provides transport to the local factories.
 It was re-sited south as part of the Crossrail project.

 Stratford High Street is sited to the south of Stratford Regional, situated on the site of the former Stratford Market railway station.

 Buses and coaches

 Stratford bus station is adjacent to Stratford Regional and the Stratford Centre, served by London Buses.

 London Buses travel to destinations in the West and East End, northeast and south London, served by London Bus routes 69, 86, 104, 158, 238, 241, 257, 262, 276, 308, 425, 473, D8 and by the 25 and N8 to Central London.

 A newer bus station, Stratford City bus station, opened in 2011 as part of the Westfield Stratford City regeneration project to the north of Stratford Regional.
 London Bus routes 97, 241, 308, 339, 388, 108 and N205 call here.
 National Express run coaches from Stratford City bus station to Stansted Airport and destinations in East Anglia.
-Megabus coaches also call at Stratford City bus station with a direct service to Norwich.